List of Dora the Explorer home media releases

 This is a list of home video releases (VHS and DVD) of Dora the Explorer.

 VHS releases

-Nickelodeon and Paramount produced a number of VHS releases.
+Nickelodeon and Paramount Home Entertainment produced a number of VHS releases.

 DVD releases

-Nickelodeon produced a number of DVDs based on the show, with Paramount for Region 1; and with Universal / Sony for Region 4.
+Nickelodeon produced a number of DVDs based on the show, with Paramount Home Entertainment for Region 1; and with Universal Sony Pictures Home Entertainment for Region 4.

 DVD releases with episode collections, including Dora the Explorer

-With Paramount for Region 1 and with Universal/Sony for Region 4, Nickelodeon released a number of DVDs featuring one episode from a variety of the animated television series they have produced besides Dora the Explorer, including The Backyardigans, Blue's Clues, Blue's Room, Bubble Guppies, The Fresh Beat Band, Go, Diego, Go!, Jack's Big Music Show, LazyTown, Little Bill, Max & Ruby, Mutt & Stuff, Ni Hao, Kai-lan, Oswald, PAW Patrol, Team Umizoomi, Wonder Pets!, and Yo Gabba Gabba!, usually 6 on each DVD.
+With Paramount Home Entertainment for Region 1 and with Universal Sony Pictures Home Entertainment for Region 4, Nickelodeon released a number of DVDs featuring one episode from a variety of the animated television series they have produced besides Dora the Explorer, including The Backyardigans, Blue's Clues, Blue's Room, Bubble Guppies, The Fresh Beat Band, Go, Diego, Go!, Jack's Big Music Show, LazyTown, Little Bill, Max & Ruby, Mutt & Stuff, Ni Hao, Kai-lan, Oswald, PAW Patrol, Team Umizoomi, Wonder Pets!, and Yo Gabba Gabba!, usually 6 on each DVD.

 Bonus episodes of Dora the Explorer on other Nickelodeon Series DVD Releases

 Dora the Explorer episodes featured as bonus episodes in the DVD releases of other animated television series that Nickelodeon produced, primarily with Universal/Sony for Region 4, including Go Diego Go!.